airbus-seclab/diffware/README.md

 ```

 Any option other than the path to the file will be passed to `diffoscope`.
 When possible, the modified files won't be copied, but a hardlink will be created in a temporary folder.

+You can also use the `elf.py` and `decompile.py` files from the [tools folder](./tools) with recent versions of diffoscope to reduce noise in the comparisons.

 ## Examples